WanjiruNjunge/balancer/README.md

 Test load balancer endpoints until server failure is achieved.
 Ensure the load balancer spawns new instances to handle the load and maintain the specified number of replicas.

-Contribution
-Contributions to the Customizable Load Balancer project are welcome!
-Feel free to fork the repository, make improvements, and submit pull requests.
-Please ensure that your code follows the project's coding guidelines and standards.

-Acknowledgments
-Special thanks to the course instructors for providing the assignment specifications and guidance.
-References to relevant research papers and documentation sources are provided in the project documentation.

 ![requests](https://github.com/user-attachments/assets/b9eb2866-4dbc-4287-ade5-7cac9d58fcbe)